NFA, Constructive Possession, and How to Stay Out of Jail

 Machine Gun

 Any firearm that has a mechanism that results in more than one round being fired by pulling the trigger to the rear once is considered a “Machine Gun” or fully-automatic weapon.
 For the average citizen, a machine gun must be transferable, per federal definitions.
 You may not manufacture a machine gun, unless you are a Type 07 FFL and are registered as Class 2 SOT, and even then, you may only manufacture machine guns for government agency sales.
-We will not discuss machine guns further.
+We will not discuss machine guns further in this article.

 Sound Suppressor (a.k.a.
 “Silencer”)